Some Problems Can’t be Solved

-Sarah and I are play therapists who also practice positive parenting.
+Sarah and I play therapists who also practice positive parenting.
 Over the years we have spent a lot of time helping children process their feelings, talk about their problems, and practice problem-solving.
 I cannot express how rewarding it has been.
 We have watched fearful children become brave, angry children become calm, impulsive children become patient.

 This post contains affiliate links.
 Please visit our disclosure page for more information.